Revealing the Parallel Multilingual Learning within Large Language Models: Details of Experiment Setups

 \paragraph{ALMA:} a multilingual LLaMA-2 \cite{DBLP:journals/corr/abs-2307-09288} produced by continually pre-training and specially instruction-tuning on the MT task \cite{DBLP:journals/corr/abs-2309-11674}.
 We conduct experiments on \texttt{ALMA-13B}.

-\paragraph{Yi:} a newly released open-source model which is mainly trained on English and Chinese corpus achieving SoTA performance on several tasks \cite{Yi}.
-We assess the effectiveness of \textsc{PiM} on Yi-34B (\texttt{Yi-34B-Chat}).
+\paragraph{Yi:} an open-source model which is mainly trained on English and Chinese corpus achieving competitive performance on multilingual tasks \cite{Yi}.
+We assess the effectiveness of PMI on Yi-34B (\texttt{Yi-34B-Chat}).

 \paragraph{mT0:} an instruction-tuned version of mT5 \cite{DBLP:conf/naacl/XueCRKASBR21}, we choose the mT0-13B (\texttt{mt0-xxl}) as it supports 46 languages.